 The admission arrangements outlined in this section apply to children starting Reception for the first time in 2024/2025.
 The City of Wolverhampton Council will co-ordinate admissions on behalf of St Martin's Multi Academy Trust.
 The closing date for admissions will be 23:59 on 15 January 2024.
-Allocation results will be notified on 16 April 2024 by The City of Wolverhampton Council.
+Allocation results will be notified on 16 April 2024 by the home Local Authority.

-- 1. Complete the Common Application Form by applying online to the Local Authority where they reside. - 2.
+- Complete the Common Application Form by applying online to the Local Authority where they reside. - 2.
 In addition, where relevant (as detailed in the oversubscription criteria) applicants must complete the Supplementary Information Form and return it direct to the School Admissions Team, City of Wolverhampton Council